qalansiyah/fastapi-nats/README.md

 This is a Python application using FastAPI with NATS, and an example of how to run it using Docker compose

 ## Description
-FastAPI-NATS is a Docker image that combines FastAPI framework with NATS messaging system.
+FastAPI with NATS is a Docker image that combines FastAPI framework with NATS messaging system.
-This Docker image provides a ready-to-use environment for building microservices with FastAPI and NATS.
-FastAPI is a modern web framework for building APIs with Python, while NATS is a lightweight and high-performance messaging system.
+This is a python application using FastAPI and NATS.
+FastAPI is a modern asynchronous web framework for building APIs with Python, while NATS is a lightweight and high-performance messaging system written in Go.

 ## Installing and running
 If you use Linux make sure the docker compose plugin is installed on your system using command```docker compose version``` if not then install it [https://docs.docker.com/compose/install/linux/](https://docs.docker.com/compose/install/linux/)

-#### You can easily build the image using the following commands
+#### You can easily build the image manually using the following commands
 Cloning repository

 ```